Everest Base Camp Drive, Trek In-Fly Out 2023-2024

 • Explore the world heritage site listed Sagarmatha National Park and see the dramatic grand Himalayan giants with your very own eyes.

 The Everest Base Camp Trek by driving up to Bupsa is a classic route taken by mountaineers, adventurers, and trekkers.
-It is considered as one of the most rewarding treks in Nepal.
+It is considered one of the most rewarding treks in Nepal.
 The route offers a unique experience to trekkers who want to witness the beauty of the Himalayas.
 They can immerse themselves in the Sherpa culture.

-The classic trekking route distance is about 150 km including the drive route from Kathmandu.
-This trek takes 14 days to complete.
+The classic trekking route of Everest Base Camp Trek by road distance is about 150 km including the drive route from Kathmandu.
+This road drive to Everest Base Camp Trek takes 13 days to complete.
 It takes you through the heart of the Khumbu region.
 It will showcase its spectacular mountain ranges, including Mount Everest.
 The trek offers stunning views of other mountains like Ama Dablam, Lhotse, Nuptse, and more.

 Trekkers will explore the local culture and learn about the Sherpa lifestyle.
 They can also visit ancient monasteries along the way.
 The trek requires good physical fitness and proper acclimatization.
 It is a once-in-a-lifetime adventure that is worth experiencing.